Who am I?

 But I’m sure you want to know more than the obligatory, “Why am I doing this?”
-Let me try: I grew up in rural Germany, in what I think was one of the best time periods ever: the 80ies.
+Let me try: I grew up in rural Germany, in what I think was one of the best time periods ever: the 80s.
 While I had very strict parents, they did not micromanage, and I got to spend the majority of my free time outside with my friends (or animals, which – at times – I preferred).

 At the naive age of 18, I married an American soldier stationed near my home town, and I immigrated to the United States.
 Life in the New World was difficult, seeing that I had married someone who preferred beer over anything (or anyone).
 The nearest decent job for my international skillset turned out to be fifty miles away, but in a nutshell, it enabled me to break free from an unhealthy marriage, and it provided enough income to move to another state.
 I focused on my career, ultimately working my way up from an administrative support position into operations management.

 This is where we get to the “WHY”.
-In my 25+ years in corporate America, I was involved in automotive, printing, self-adhesive labels, non-wovens, and electronics manufacturing.
+In my 25+ years in corporate America, I was involved in automotive, printing, self-adhesive labels, non-wovens, electronics, and building materials manufacturing.
 I wrote incredible emails and reports.
 Whatever I wrote, never had much of an impact.
 That bothered me!
 The industries I worked in were all dominated by men.
 At meetings, trade shows, and conventions, I had a hard time finding another woman in management.
 Typically when I did, I had an even harder time connecting with her on an emotionally honest level.
 That bothered me even more!

 Tired of my own acceptance of the way things have been, I wondered: